greenDarkness/pokeemerald/README.md

 Veekun for their Pokemon learnset database

-Pokabbie - Fast leveling, and move learning system
+Pokabbie -  Move learning system

+PokemonCrazy - Soft Level Caps

 To set up the repository, see [INSTALL.md](INSTALL.md).